cneal05/AdvancedCAD/README.md

 # AdvancedCAD
 ## Skateboard
 ### Assginment
-Create a skateboard in CAD by following the directions
+Create a skateboard, and all the parts required to make it, in OnShape by following the given directions.
 #### Entire Board
 ![FullSkateboard](Images/FullSkateboard.png)
 ##### Entire Board Reflection